AdobeDocs/campaign-standard.en/help/designing/using/example--email-personalization.md

 ---
-title: Example: Email personalization
+title: Example Email personalization
-seo-title: Example: Email personalization
+seo-title: Example Email personalization
-description: Example: Email personalization
+description: Example Email personalization
 seo-description: See a full example of personalizing an email with dynamic content and text according to the recipients' ages.
 uuid: c4cef99e-5c77-4e2a-8094-7b628c836b3a
 content-encoding: ISO-8859-1